 Queensway Carleton Hospital – Psychometrist

+Therapy is a meaningful journey, and I feel privileged to be a part of the process.
+Whether clients hope to resolve situational problems or aim to resolve deeply ingrained personality traits, I help the client make the journey worthwhile.
 Clients engaging in therapy with me can expect to feel valued.
 I listen to my clients’ successes and challenges and help clients capitalize on their strengths.
 I also treasure my clients’ background and culture.
+In therapy, I blend a humanistic approach with scientific-based practice to help my clients achieve their goals.
 In the first session, I will listen to your stories and use current research and assessment tools to help with diagnosis.
 Collaboratively, we will set treatment goals and a treatment plan.
-Whether you are coming to treat mood, stress, or personality, or to learn how to deal with life’s difficult transitions, I will tailor the treatment plan to match your personality and goals.
+Whether you are coming to treat mood, stress, or personality or to learn how to deal with life’s difficult transitions, I will tailor the treatment plan to match your personality and goals.